OpenGATE/GateTools/readme.md

 Install with : `pip install gatetools`

-Clone the repository with `git clone --recusive` or `git submodule update --init`
+Clone the repository with `git clone --recusive https://github.com/OpenGATE/GateTools.git` (or `git submodule update --init` to update) then `cd GateTools`, then `pip install -e .`

 Example of usage:
 ```